rubeniskov/traverse-json/README.md

 <a name="traverseJson"></a>

 ## traverseJson(obj, [opts]) ⇒ [<code>TraverseIterator</code>](#TraverseIterator)
-Create a function which traverses an object by its keys and values recursively
+Creates a function which traverses an object by its keys and values recursively, returning the iterator result with the full path and its value

 **Kind**: global function